ResidencyCAS: Information and Focus Group for Emergency Medicine Applicants

 UMass Chan School of Medicine - Baystate Medical Center

-Liza Smith, MD, is an associate professor of emergency medicine at UMass Chan Medical School - Baystate Medical Center.
-Dr. Smith attended medical school at Boston University School of Medicine and completed residency at the Harvard Affiliated Emergency Medicine Residency program through Mass General Brigham.
-Since graduating from residency, she has been academic faculty at UMass Chan School of Medicine - Baystate Medical Center, where she serves as an associate program director and clerkship director.
-She has previously served as chair of CORD ASCEM and is current chair of CORD APIC with ongoing commitment to improving student advising resources and the application process.
+Liza Smith, MD, attended Medical School at Boston University School of Medicine and completed residency at the Harvard Affiliated Emergency Medicine Residency program through Mass General Brigham.
+Since graduating from residency, she has been academic faculty at UMass Chan School of Medicine - Baystate Medical Center where she serves as an Associate Program Director and Clerkship Director.
+She has previously served as Chair of CORD ASCEM and is the immediate past chair of CORD APIC with ongoing commitment to improving student advising resources and the application process.